MikroElektronika/mikrosdk_click_v2/clicks/solarenergy/README.md

 [compilers](https://shop.mikroe.com/compilers).
 The demo can run on all the main MikroElektronika [development boards](https://shop.mikroe.com/development-boards).

-Package can be downloaded/installed directly form compilers IDE(recommended way), or downloaded from our LibStock, or found on mikroE github account.
+Package can be downloaded/installed directly from compilers IDE(recommended way), or downloaded from our LibStock, or found on mikroE github account.

 ## Library Description